XanderD99/strapi-prometheus/README.md

       // false => path label: `/api/models`
       includeQuery: false,

-      // metrics that will be enabled, by default they are all enabled.
+      // metrics that will be enabled.
       enabledMetrics: {
         koa: true, // koa metrics
         process: true, // metrics regarding the running process
         http: true, // http metrics like response time and size
-        apollo: true, // metrics regarding graphql
+        apollo: false, // metrics regarding graphql
       },

       // interval at which rate metrics are collected in ms